 Day 9:

-Morning excursion to Maze National Park and transfer to Yirga Alem
+Morning Excursion to Maze National Park & Transfer to Yirga Alem

 Starting the day just after sunrise, we take an early drive south into Maze National Park for a half-day safari.
 A beautiful and remote national park of savannah grassland and scattered woodland, our morning here's a contrast to the verdant forests of Chebera.